 If you have small rooms, you can save money by buying a smaller mop.
 Some had trouble removing small, sticky spots.

 This product features microfiber pads to clean your floors, and they wash easily.
 In addition, there’s an easy-to-use refillable water bottle.
 It’s a straightforward system that will get your floors clean in no time.

 Some buyers report trouble with the spray trigger.

-Some customers reported issues with the sprayer, but most were satisfied with their purchase.
+Some customers reported issues with the sprayer but most were satisfied with their purchase.

-It is important to note that customers say it doesn’t work on bamboo flooring.
+Customers say it doesn’t work on bamboo flooring.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.